pianist singer/songwriter composer educator

 Asia's singer/songwriter releases rest on that mix influences, seamlessly blending them together into unique, catchy, thoughtful and heartfelt morsels.
 Shards ('06), Big Apple Tree ('09), Introverse ('11), Trauma and Solace ('16) and Songs Without Words ('18) all capture personal journeys and evolution of moving, searching, loss, belonging and solace.
 Asia is now working on her 6th album.

 Asia is the 2015 winner of the Ben Steinberg young composer award for Jewish choral music, and the finalist of the 2018 Stephen Paulus choral composition competition.
 Other professional credits also involve studio work, string arrangements for artists such as John Wesley Harding and Annie Gallup, musical direction, production and side musician gigs from Broadway to Reggae.

-Asia is was born in Russia, grew up in Jerusalem, Israel, went to college in Boston, worked in NYC, went to grad school and had 2 kids in western Mass. and is now working in Boston as a choral director at the Dexter Southfield school and a freelance pianist and musical director.
+Asia is was born in Russia, grew up in Jerusalem, Israel, went to college in Boston, worked in NYC, went to grad school in western Mass.
+Asia now lives in Boston with husband musician and scholar Andres Wilson and musical children Eden, Liam and baby Naomi.
+Asia works as a choral director at the Dexter Southfield school and a freelance pianist and musical director.